 More of my favorite way to cook with Chicken Fajitas made on the Sheet Pan .
-I made this the other night for the first time.
+I made this the other night and it is the easiest and most delicious meal.
 I am always experimenting with making Chicken Fajitas in new ways and trying to keep the oil down.
 If you use too little oil they come out tasting dry and that’s no good so use the 3-4 tablespoons of olive oil that I suggest.
 This is what I did and I served with small soft tortillas and you can provide any fixings you like.
 I also served over rice in a bowl which is how I like to eat my fajitas.
 Obviously what you do with them is totally up to you!
 A little sour cream and guacamole never hurt anyone either.
+And buy some tortillas and you have perfection on a plate.

 *it is important that all veggies be cut up into fairly uniform sizes this will help cooking process and timing